 Tax is traditionally associated with the local government.
 Property taxation is pervasive as virtually all local governments the world over rely to some extent on property taxation (Arnott, 2006).
 Property tax is levied on land and/or improvements which are, to a large extent, visible and immoveable, easily identifiable, broad based, ever appreciating in value, relatively easy to determine and administer.
 These attributes have endeared property tax to various governments the world over for both fiscal and/or non‐fiscal purposes.

 There are various techniques that are used regarding assessment of value of a property as well as how to approach valuation.
-Determination of value for property is mainly based on value or area.
+Determination of value for property is mainly based on market value or area.

 According to Monkam (2011), a value-based system can be based on either capital value or rental/annual value.
 The capital value can be based on land only, improvements only or land and improvements (together or separately).
 The value-based system is generally based on the market value of the property or a specified percentage of the market value.